andreamoleri/DataArchitecture/README.md

 LWTs are particularly useful for ensuring that write operations respect certain conditions, maintaining data consistency in concurrency scenarios.
 They are ideal for implementing conditional write operations, such as inserting a record only if it does not already exist (`IF NOT EXISTS`), or updating a record only if another condition is met (`IF column = value`).

 When a client sends an LWT to the coordinator node, a Paxos-based protocol is applied in four phases:
-- **Preparation Phase**: The coordinator sends a "Prepare" request to all replicas involved in the transaction.
+- **Preparation Phase:** The coordinator sends a "Prepare" request to all replicas involved in the transaction.
 The participating nodes locally evaluate whether they can satisfy the condition specified in the `IF` clause before confirming their readiness to proceed.
 The replicas respond by indicating the highest proposal number they have accepted so far.
-- **Proposal Phase**: Based on the responses received during the preparation phase, the coordinator generates a new proposal with a unique number and the value to be written.
+- **Proposal Phase:** Based on the responses received during the preparation phase, the coordinator generates a new proposal with a unique number and the value to be written.
 This proposal is then sent to all involved replicas.
 The replicas compare the new proposal number with any previously accepted proposal numbers.
 If the new proposal number is higher, the replicas accept the proposal and respond to the coordinator.
-- **Commit Phase**: This phase verifies the consensus of the transaction.
+- **Commit Phase:** This phase verifies the consensus of the transaction.
 Once the coordinator has received acceptances from the majority of replicas, it decides to commit the transaction.
 The coordinator then sends a "Commit" request to all replicas, indicating that the proposal should be applied.
 The replicas receive this request and mark the proposal as committed.
 The `IF` clause is re-evaluated before the final commit to ensure that the condition is still met.
-- **Application Phase**: The replicas apply the committed value to their local data.
+- **Application Phase:** The replicas apply the committed value to their local data.
 Each replica confirms to the coordinator that the value has been correctly applied.
 Finally, once the coordinator has received confirmations from all replicas, it sends a confirmation to the client that the LWT has been successfully completed.

 In the context of transaction and concurrency management, LWTs offer a strong consistency mechanism.
 Through the use of the protocol, an LWT ensures that only one consistent version of the data is written and made visible to all nodes in the cluster.
 This is crucial in applications where data integrity must be ensured, such as in a user registration system where each username must be unique.